vincentreynaud/olympiabukakkis/src/pages/works/get-fucked.md

 title: "Get Fucked"
 id: "get-fucked"
 date: "2019-03-01"
-description: "Get Fucked:\n
+description: "Get Fucked: \n
-1. To take into oneself the body of another\n
+1. To take into oneself the body of another \n
-2. To ascend to an altered/enlightened state\n
+2. To ascend to an altered/enlightened state \n
 3. A command to either improve oneself or remove oneself from a situation."
-video: ""
 photographer: "Brigid Cara"
 ---